-Variables contained on this file were derived from the HC questionnaire itself, the MPC data collection instrument, the CAPI, or from the Multum Lexicon database from Cerner Multum, Inc. The source of each variable is identified in section D, entitled "Variable-Source Crosswalk."
-Sources for each variable are indicated in one of four ways: (1) variables which are derived from CAPI or assigned in sampling are so indicated; (2) variables which come from one or more specific questions have those numbers and the questionnaire section indicated in the "Source" column; (3) variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; (4) variables which have been imputed are so indicated; and (5) variables derived from the Multum Lexicon database are so indicated.
+Variables contained on this file were derived from the HC questionnaire itself, the MPC data collection instrument, the CAPI, or from the Multum Lexicon database from Cerner Multum, Inc. The source of each variable is identified in Section D, entitled "Variable-Source Crosswalk."
+Sources for each variable are indicated in one of five ways:

+- 1. Variables which are derived from CAPI or assigned in sampling are so indicated as "CAPI derived" or "Assigned in sampling," respectively; - 2.
+Variables which come from one or more specific questions have those numbers and the questionnaire section indicated in the "Source" column; - 3.
+Variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; - 4.
+Variables which have been imputed are so indicated; and - 5.
+Variables derived from the Multum Lexicon database are so indicated.

-2.5.2 Expenditure and Source of Payment Variables
+2.4.2 Expenditure and Source of Payment Variables

 Only imputed/edited versions of the expenditure variables are provided on the file.
 Expenditure variables on this event file follow a standard naming convention and are 7 characters in length.

 The 12 source of payment variables and one sum of payments variable are named consistently in the following way: